shankaryellure/HealthCare/README.md

 home.
 User can order medicines online and precaution and related healthcare articles.

 #How to develop the project?
-Download the android studio from https://developer.android.com/(download for free).
+Download the android studio from https://developer.android.com/ (download for free).
 Open the studio and install related SDK, R, API and Java option at the beginning of installation.